TUDelft-PRIME-Books/Linear-Algebra/Chapter4/BasisAndDimension.md

 \Row{A} =  \Row{E}.
 $$

 For an echelon matrix it is very easy to find a basis of the row space.
-As in  {prf:ref}`Ex:RowSpaceEchelonMatrix`:  just take the nonzero rows (written as columns).
+As in  {prf:ref}`Ex:RowSpaceEchelonMatrix`, we can just take the nonzero rows (written as columns).
 The nonzero rows are the rows that start with a pivot, so we find

 $$
 \text{dim }\Row{A} = \text{dim }\Row{E}= \text{ number of pivots } = \text{dim } \Col{A},
 $$

-where at the last step we used {prf:ref}`Prop:Subspaces:PivotColsBasis`.
+where at the last step we used {prf:ref}`Prop:BasisDim:PivotColsBasis`.

 ::::::

 ::::::{prf:example}
-:label: Ex:Subspaces:Rowspace4x3
+:label: Ex:BasisDim:Rowspace4x3

 Consider the matrix